 4] Run the system in Clean Boot

 In case any third-party software is causing interference, running the system in Clean Boot could help.
-The purpose is to make sure that another program which uses a similar driver doesn’t trigger the same at startup.
+The purpose is to make sure that another program that uses a similar driver doesn’t trigger the same at startup.
 While in Clean Boot State, you could also manually troubleshoot the issue further.

 PS: You may also Turn off Memory Integrity setting if Windows cannot load a driver and see if that helps.